vipulnaik/working-drafts/laptop-and-phone-theft-and-return-to-normalcy.md

 ## Theft

 On Friday, May 10, 2019, I got up quite late (around 9 AM, compared to my usual 6 AM).
+Timeline of theft:

-I took the Millbrae BART (train 445) at North Berkeley around 10:37 AM, heading to work at San Bruno.
-At 10:40 AM, when the train arrived in downtown Berkeley, an individual in my train car snatched my laptop from me and ran.
+* 10:37 AM: I took the Millbrae BART (train 445) at North Berkeley around 10:37 AM, heading to work at San Bruno.

+* 10:40 AM: When the train arrived in downtown Berkeley, an individual in my train car snatched my laptop from me and ran.
 I ran after him, leaving my bag behind.
-My bag had my phone, and it seems like somebody else took the phone from the bag.
-I was able to recover the bag later, without the phone.
+I reported to the station agent and BART Police officer.

+* 11:30 AM: I left the downtown Berkeley BART station to go to Powell Street to pick up my bag, which had been turned in.

+* 12:15 PM: I picked up my bag from the Powell Street police booth.

-### Journey from North Berkeley BART to downtown Berkeley BART
+### Journey from North Berkeley BART to downtown Berkeley BART (Friday, May 10, 2019, 10:37 AM to 10:40 AM)

-I got on to the last car of a 5-car San Francisco/Millbrae train (train 445).
+At around 10:37 AM, I got on to the last car of a 5-car San Francisco/Millbrae train (train 445).
 I sat on a rear-facing window seat somewhere roughly midway between the two train doors on the left side of the train.
 When I got on, there was a group of kids also seated in the middle of the train car (but closer to the front train door of the train car).
 They looked like they were of school age.
 It was a mix of males and females.
 Most but not all of them were black.

 They appeared to notice me and seemed to be saying something about me, but i assumed those were just kid jokes.
 One of them also touched my